 We work with multiple area nursing schools to provide clinical and observation experiences to students.

-The MSN-DNP program is a clinical nursing rotation at Children’s.
-In our program, you will gain knowledge and experiences needed to complete you degree and begin an advanced career in nursing.
+Children’s pediatric clinical rotation program is designed to cultivate the advanced degree student’s clinical experiences for role development and course completion.
+You will gain knowledge and experiences needed to complete your degree and begin an advanced career in your chosen field.

 Transition to Pediatric Nursing Program